AmberChen9472/hello-world/README.md

 How about you?

 Do you like sports?
-I like swimming and playing basketballs.
+I like swimming and playing basketball.